01100001/01100001.github.io/_posts/2016-02-17-rtorrent-ps-seedbox.md

 	chmod a+x ./start

 > Instead of naming the rTorrent instances ambiguously such as rtorrent1, rtorrent2, etc., I'd recommend naming them after the category of torrents or the tracker.
+>
+> And if you plan to take this route, you could set the sudo user's home directory to `/torrents/rtorrent` as well.
+That is, instead of this as detailed in one of the earliest steps:
+>
+> 	adduser --home /torrents/rtbox dinky
+>
+> Do this:
+>
+> 	adduser --home /torrents/rtorrent dinky
+>
+> Reason being, `/torrents/rtorrent/rtorrent1` doesn't look pretty or organized; `/torrents/rtorrent/movies` does.

 ### rTorrent Configuration